rekalogika/rekalogika.dev/docs/api-lite/03-abstractstate.md

 Base class for our providers and processors.

-This package provide `AbstractProvider` and `AbstractProcessor` to be extended by your state providers and processors.
+This package provides `AbstractProvider` and `AbstractProcessor` to be extended by your state providers and processors.
 They consist of useful methods that are commonly used in the state providers and processors.
 Some of the methods are 'stolen' from `AbstractController`, so anyone familiar with Symfony controllers